lombao/lxz80/README.md

 ## LXZ80
-Z80 Emulator suite
+Z80 Emulator suite, composed by a Z80 emulator, an assembler and a small tool to run z80 binaries.

 - A Z80 emulator as a shared library 	( liblxz80.so )
 - A Z80 assembler  			( lxzasm )
 - A Z80 run engine			( lxzrun )

+# Why ?
+Why not.
+Next question

 # HOW TO COMPILE
-Classical autotools

 ./autogen.sh
 ./configure
 make